Symbolism in the French Revolution: Clothing

 As the radicals and Jacobins became more powerful, there was a revulsion against high-fashion because of its extravagance and its association with royalty and aristocracy.
 It was replaced with a sort of "anti-fashion" for men and women that emphasized simplicity and modesty.
 The men wore plain, dark clothing and short unpowdered hair.
 During the Terror of 1794, the workaday outfits of the sans-culottes symbolized Jacobin egalitarianism.
-Sans-culotte literally translates to "without knee breeches" according to the Encyclopædia Britannica, referring to the long pants worn by the revolutionaries who used their dress to distanced themselves from the French aristocracy, and aristocracy as a whole, who traditionally would have worn culotte, or silk knee-breeches.
+Sans-culotte literally translates to "without culottes", referring to the long pants worn by the revolutionaries who used their dress to distanced themselves from the French aristocracy, and aristocracy as a whole, who traditionally would have worn culotte, or silk knee-breeches.
 Such long pants were a symbol of the working man.
 High fashion and extravagance returned under the Directory, 1795–99, with its "directoire" styles; the men did not return to extravagant customs.
 Another symbol of the French aristocracy was the high heel.
 Prior to the French Revolution, high heels were a staple of men's fashion, worn by those who could afford them to signify high social standing.
 Louis XIV popularized and regulated the wearing of the high heel within his court.
 The king himself, along with many of the nobility at his court wore red high heels, the red color being used to "...demonstrate that the nobles did not dirty their shoes..." according to Philip Mansel, an expert of court history.
 During the revolution, however, these styles fell out of fashion for men as the monarchy became increasingly unpopular and associations with the monarchy became increasingly dangerous.
 Such fashion also became symbols of frivolity, which made them unpopular for the average French individual.